EvaKra/request-stats/README.md

 # Run the app
 ruby interface.rb
-# This will prompt you for customer ID and date and will return stats for a specific customer on a specific day + the total number of requests for the day including the split of valid and invalid requests.
+# This will prompt you for customer ID and date
+# It will return stats for a specific customer on a specific day + the total number of requests for the day including the split of valid and invalid requests.
 ```